ethereum/hive/docs/commandline.md

 interpreted by simulators.
 It sets the `HIVE_PARALLELISM` environment variable.
 Defaults to 1.

+`--sim.randomseed <number>`: Sets a fixed number as the randomness seed to be used by all simulators.
+It sets the `HIVE_RANDOM_SEED` environment variable.
+Defaults to zero, which translates being unset and the simulators decide the source of randomness.

 ## Viewing simulation results (hiveview)

 The results of hive simulation runs are stored in JSON files containing test results, and